ocupop/context-library/src/content/pages/why.md

         contentSections:
           - _component: building-blocks/core-elements/text
             text: >-
-              Every part of the component starter is meant to be opened, read, and edited.
+              Every part of the component library is meant to be opened, read, and edited.
 You shape it to fit your project instead of working around someone else's opinions.
+Start by [browsing the components](/component-library/) to see how they're set up!
     maxContentWidth: xl
     paddingHorizontal: xl
     paddingVertical: 4xl